VelvetThunder1/Cat-and-Dog-Classifier-using-Flask-and-Docker/README.md

 ## Instructions

 1. Git Clone repository
-2. Download the model from the link below in the resouces section
+2. Download the model from the link below in the resources section
 3. Move the downloaded model to the weights folder and replace the "best_model.h5" file inside
 4. Run the following commands